capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

    - Background
    - Programming Language
    - Description
-3. User reviews their input and selects the “Create Quest” button.
+4. User reviews their input and selects the “Create Quest” button.

-## Use Case 4 - Create Avatar
-A user wants to create their Avatar.
-1. From the homepage, the user selects "Avatar" tab.
-2. The user selects between six avatar options.
-3. The user selects a color-scheme for the selected avatar.
-4. User selects "Save Changes" button.

-## Use Case 5 - Starting a Quest Solo
-A user wants to start a quest by themselves.
-1. From the homepage, the user selects "Quests" tab.
-2. The user selects the dropdown menu option, "My Quests."
-3. The quests the user made are displayed, the user selects the quests interested in starting.
+5. There is a confirmation dialog of a quest created.
-4. The user selects "Start Quest" button.
+6. The user selects "Start Quest" button.
-5. The user selects "Solo" button.

-## Use Case 6 - Playing a Quest Solo
+## Use Case 5 - Playing a Quest Solo
 After a user starts a quest in **Use Case 5**, they want to play and try to complete the quest.
 1. The quest begins by displaying the quest briefing to the user, providing a story for the user.
 2. The game screen is now displayed to the user where they can see: